gradle/gradle/design-docs/dependency-management-bug-fixes.md

 - Change the local dependencies (eg `gradleApi()`, `localGroovy()`) to imply the various modules that they contribute to the result.

-# Lastest status dynamic versions work across multiple repositories
+# Latest status dynamic versions work across multiple repositories

 See [GRADLE-2502](http://issues.gradle.org/browse/GRADLE-2502)